Srila Bhaktivinoda Thakura

 gaura sakti svarupaya rupanuga varaya te

-namah-obesiances; bhaktivinodaya-unto Srila Bhaktivinioda Thakura;sat-cid-ananda-namine-known as Saccidananda; gaura-(of) Lord chaintaya; sakti-energy; svarupaya-unto the personified; rupa-anuga-varaya-who is a revered follower of Srila Rupa Goswami; te-unto you
+Namah-obeisances; Bhaktivinodaya-unto Srila Bhaktivinoda Thakura;sat-cid-ananda-namine-known as Saccidananda; gaura-(of) Lord Chaitanya; Sakti-energy; svarupaya-unto the personified; rupa-anuga-varaya-who is a revered follower of Srila Rupa Goswami; te-unto you

-Srila Bhaktivinoda Thakura, then known as Kedarnatha Datta was born in 1838, in Birnagar (Bengal).
-He was the third son of Ananda-candra Datta and Jagat-mohini Devi.
-The family lived in fairly wealthy circumstances, until Kedarnatha’s father passed away in 1849, when they were reduced to poverty.
+Srila Bhaktivinoda Thakura, then known as Kedarnath Datta was born in 1838, in Birnagar (Bengal).
+He was the third son of Ananda-Candra Datta and Jagat-Mohini Devi.
+The family lived in fairly wealthy circumstances until Kedarnatha’s father passed away in 1849 when they were reduced to poverty.
 In 1850, Kedarnatha’s mother arranged a marriage with the daughter of Madhusudana Mitra Mahashaya; a resident of Rana Ghata.

 When he was 18, he went to college in Calcutta, where he wrote extensively in both English and Bengali (these essays were published locally).
 He also lectured frequently in both languages.
 His best friend through these years was Sriman Dvijendranatha Thakura, the eldest son of Maharsi Devendranatha Thakura.

-In 1861, Bhaktivinoda took up a government post as deputy magistrate in Bengal .
-In the years to come, he took up several government posts, chiefly as deputy magistrate in various parts of Bengal .
+In 1861, Bhaktivinoda took up a government post as a deputy magistrate in Bengal.
+In the years to come, he took up several government posts, chiefly as a deputy magistrate in various parts of Bengal.
 He read Sri Chaitanya-Charitamrita repeatedly; his faith in Krishna consciousness increasing until he was totally absorbed in the pure bhakti-sastras day and night.

-Whilst in Puri, Srila Bhaktivinoda Thakura became manager of the Jagannatha Temple .
+Whilst in Puri, Srila Bhaktivinoda Thakura became the manager of the Jagannatha Temple.
 He established regular worship of the Deity.
-In the temple courtyard he established a ‘Bhakti Mandapa’, where daily discourses of Srimad-Bhagavatam were held.
+In the temple courtyard, he established a ‘Bhakti Mandapa’, where daily discourses of Srimad-Bhagavatam were held.
 Srila Bhaktivinoda Thakura would spend long hours discussing Krishna and chanting the holy name, especially at Tota-Gopinatha Mandir, the tomb of Haridasa Thakura, the Siddha Bakula and the Gambhira.

 Bimala Prasad (Bhaktisiddhanta Sarasvati), Bhaktivinoda’s fourth son, was born in Sri Purushottama Kshetra (Jagannatha Puri) on 6th February 1874 AD, answering the prayer of Bhaktivinoda for the Lord ‘to send a Ray of Vishnu’ to preach the message of Sri Chaitanya Mahaprabhu all over the world.
 He was given the name Bimal Prasad.
 Sri Srimad Bhaktisiddhanta Sarasvati was to become the spiritual master of A.C.
 Bhaktivedanta Swami Prabhupada.